-I was raised near the gulf coast in Beaumont, Texas, and spent a lot of time with my mom’s extended family who had beach cabins that they helped each other build.
-Nothing fancy, mostly just one or two room cabins on stilts that were right on the beach front.
-That would be a luxury now, but not then.
-Favorite remembrances include swimming, playing beach volleyball, and later surfing.
-Our moms made fabulous family feasts with the fish and crabs that my cousins and I caught.
-My memories are rich with love, laughter, and, of course, a fair share of pathos.
+Janey was raised in Beaumont, Texas, and spent a lot of time with her mom’s extended family who had beach cabins that they helped each other build.
+Favorite remembrances include big family feasts, swimming, playing beach volleyball, and later surfing.

-All of these emotions I carry with me now in connection with nature, the ocean, and a utopian vision.
-Never venturing far from the seaside, I moved to San Francisco in 1981, and have been in Marin county since 1987, except for six months in Hawaii a few years ago.
+These memories carry a connection now with nature, the ocean, and a utopian vision.
+Never venturing far from the seaside, Janey moved to the San Francisco bay area in 1981.

-Art was always my favorite subject in school, and i was offered an art scholarship when I graduated from high school.
-However, the fear of being a starving artist drove me to get a degree in mathematics with minors in art and sociology from Lamar University.
-Perhaps reflecting these diverse inclinations, the over-arching narrative of my current work, Smuggler's Cove, includes three series combining representational and abstract images that are all based on nature.
+Upon graduation from high school, Janey was offered an art scholarship.
+However, the fear of being a starving artist drove her to get a degree in mathematics with minors in art and sociology from Lamar University.
+Perhaps reflecting these diverse interests, the over-arching narrative of her current work, Smuggler's Cove, is three nature-based series combining representational and abstract images.

-I continued my art education at the University of Houston, San Francisco Art Institute, UC Berkeley, College of Marin, and numerous workshops in the bay area.
-My studio is in Greenbrae, California.
+Janey’s art education continued at the University of Houston, San Francisco Art Institute, UC Berkeley, and College of Marin.
+Her studio is in the San Francisco bay area, in Greenbrae, California.